4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 $nextHigh:=ds.Employee(1).getNextWithHigherSalary()
 ```

-Developers can not only use these functions in local datastores, but also in client/server and remote architectures (see the full example [below](#example-with-remote-datastore)):
+Developers can not only use these functions in local datastores, but also in client/server and remote architectures:

 ```4d
- //$cityManager is the reference of a remote datastore Form.comp.city:=$cityManager.City.getCityName(Form.comp.zipcode)
+ //$cityManager es la referencia de un datastore remoto Form.comp.city:=$cityManager.City.getCityName(Form.comp.zipcode)
 ```